 Here is the race summary:

 Note: The video is not in English.
 Viewers can mute and watch or keep the commentary on to listen to the V8s throttling in the background.

 The top four positions remained unchanged for quite a time with Mika leading from Michael, Barrichello and David.
 The two Ferraris seemed well set for a podium finish in the scheme of things.
 However, the pitstops made the difference.
 The battle between Barrichello and David went in David’s favour as the McLaren team did a great job in sending him out despite having come a couple of seconds behind Barrichello.
 So, David was in third place.
 Now, the pitstops of the front runners were what the teams were planning for in true earnest.

 Mika pitted first and got a good one from the look of things.
 Michael pitted after about five laps, and the Ferrari team did even better and got him out in no time.
 That fast pitstop made the difference as Michael emerged ahead.
 The position remained unaltered till the end despite Mika’s late charge.

 Michael won a straight hat-trick of wins in the first three races of the season.
 No one could have asked for a better show!
-Mika Hakkinen and David Coulthard took the second and third spot, while Barrichello finished fourth.
-The top four was still between two teams – the McLarens and the Ferraris.
+Mika Hakkinen and David Coulthard took the second and third spots, while Barrichello finished fourth.
+The top four were still between two teams – the McLarens and the Ferraris.

 Back to the Pits